 Heart disease is a leading cause of death in America, but it is often detectable and treatable.
-Symptoms can include chest pain and/or tightness, shortness of breath, pain in the left arm, sweating, nausea, and dizziness.
-Lawsuits involving cardiology problems can arise at several different points in time.

-An example of a cardiology case handled by the attorneys at Kelley/Uustal is the case of a man in his thirties who needed a valve replacement operation.
+An example of a cardiology case handled by the attorneys at Kelley | Uustal is the case of a man in his thirties who needed a valve replacement operation.
 The surgeon operated on the man, and then never saw him again.
 He left the post-operative care to his nurse.
 Over the next few days in the hospital the sutures leaked, and the man bled into his chest.
-Each day the chest x-ray would show his lungs filling more and more with blood, and his laboratory values showed he was losing blood – but the doctor never saw him and the nurse did not figure it out.
+Each day the chest x-ray would show his lungs filling more and more with blood, and his laboratory values showed he was losing blood – but the doctor never saw him, and the nurse didn’t figure it out.
 When he lost so much blood that he became disoriented and confused from lack of blood and oxygen to his brain, the nurse diagnosed a panic attack and gave him Xanax to relax him.
-He died hours later having bled to death over the course of days in a hospital.
-A confidential settlement was reached.
+He died hours later, having bled to death over the course of days in a hospital.
+We secured a confidential settlement for the family.